-- 1. A student on financial aid suspension may appeal by completion of the appeal form indicating reasons why he/she did not achieve minimum academic standards.
-Each appeal will be considered on its merit and will not set precedent for future appeals.
-Acceptable reasons are: personal illness, death or serious illness of an immediate family member, employment changes, divorce or separation in the student's immediate family, poor judgment or immaturity (limited to one appeal).
-Previous medical history cannot be used for more than one semester.
-The student must provide documentation supporting the appeal. - 2.
-All appeals received for an upcoming semester must be received by the published deadline.
-Appeals received after that date will be held until the end of the semester. - 3.
-The student will be advised in writing of the decision.
+- a.
+A student on financial aid suspension may appeal by completion of the Appeal Form indicating reasons why he or she did not achieve minimum academic standards.
+Acceptable reasons are: personal injury or illness, death or serious illness of an immediate family member, employment changes, divorce or separation in the student's immediate family, poor judgment or immaturity (limited to one appeal).
+Previous medical history cannot be used as an acceptable reason for ongoing semesters.
+The student must provide documentation supporting the appeal. - b.
+Students who have exceeded the maximum attempted hours (150 percent of the semester hours required for the program of study) may appeal by submitting a completed Degree Evaluation/Program Assessment form, signed by the student and advisor.
+Aid will be awarded for required courses ONLY.